semantic-release/semantic-release/README.md

 }
 ```

-Note: Even though `semantic-release` works around a limitation in npm's "prepublish" hook using it prints an error that you can *safely ignore*.
+Note: `semantic-release` works around a limitation in npm's "prepublish" hook.
+Once a version is published it prints an error that you can *safely ignore*.
 See [npm/npm#7118](https://github.com/npm/npm/issues/7118).

 MIT License